namshi/godo/README.md

 # godo

-Remote execution level 9000: **go** and **do** stuff.
+Local and remote execution level 9000: **go** and **do** stuff.

 ![example](https://raw.githubusercontent.com/namshi/godo/master/images/gif-example.gif)

-`godo` is a very simple yet powerful tool that let's you specify a list of repetitive / useful commands you run on remote hosts, and run them with ease, without having to remember them or, worse, login on each server and execute them manually.
+`godo` is a very simple yet powerful tool that let's you specify a list of repetitive / useful commands you run on remote hosts or even locally, and run them with ease, without having to remember them or, even worse, login on each server and execute them manually.

 ## Installation